Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 A: One should use the same thought process as one uses in the guideline publicly-traded company method.
 First, focus on the relevant industry.
 Then, try to narrow it down based on all the typical metrics of observation.
 Keep in mind; however, this is the income approach to valuation – not the market approach.
 As such, we can foresee using more companies in this method than in the market approach.
 After all, company-specific risk is just that – company-specific.
 Any data is better than no data, and more data is better than less data.
 You can add up to 12 comparable companies at any one time.

-We have added a Canadian index (S&P/TSX Composite) and access to Canadian publicly-traded companies as well as a German index (CDAX).
-If you are valuing a privately-held Canadian company, then we recommend that you run the Calculator with the Canadian index and Canadian guidelines.
-The same goes for German companies.
+We have added a European index as well as a global index.
+If you are valuing a privately-held European company, then we recommend that you run the Calculator with the European index and European guidelines.
 Similarly, if you are valuing a U.S. privately-held company, then we recommend only using U.S. data.
 Otherwise, you will be mixing rates of return from different markets and different currencies.

 Q: Where do I go to look up my guideline comparable companies’ ticker symbols?